-With the rapid advances in biomedical research, and the severe economic pressures to reduce the cost of health care, BiomedE plays an important role in the medical environment of the 21st century.
-Over the last decade, BiomedE has evolved into a separate discipline bringing the quantitative concepts of design and optimization to problems in biomedicine.
+With the rapid advances in biomedical research, and the severe economic pressures to reduce the cost of healthcare, BiomedE plays an important role in the medical environment of the 21st century.
+BiomedE has evolved into a separate discipline bringing the quantitative concepts of design and optimization to problems in biomedicine.

 1107 Carl A. Gerstacker Building